 As a private tour, it also offers some flexibility — take the time you need to ask the questions you want to ask and savor every sip.

-Best from Rome: Montepulciano Noble Wine Tours in Tuscany from Rome
+Best from Rome: Montepulciano Noble Wine Tours

 If your Italian vacation is headquartered in Rome, or if Rome is just the closest you’ll otherwise get to Tuscany, consider this tour, which allows you to escape Rome’s busy cityscape for a day and get out to the beautiful rolling hills of Tuscany.
 Your guide will pick you up at your hotel in a comfortable Wi-Fi-equipped Mercedes and begin your two-hour drive out to the handsome Tuscan town of Montepulciano, home of the famous wine which bears its name, Vino Nobile de Montepulciano.